chessformer-lens/chessformer_lens/README.md

 The first launch downloads the Maia3-5M transformer weights (~20 MB) from Hugging Face and a native window opens (no browser needed).

+Built on
-Built on Chessformer / Maia-3 (Monroe et al., ICLR 2026).
+ Chessformer / Maia-3 (Monroe et al., ICLR 2026).
 Model weights: <https://huggingface.co/UofTCSSLab/Maia3-5M>

+Don't hesitate to give feedback by email or at davidlitman.com